sjramblings/aws-mcp/README.md

 # AWS MCP

 A [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol) server that enables AI assistants like Claude to interact with your AWS environment.
 This allows for natural language querying and management of your AWS resources during conversations.
+Think of better Amazon Q alternative.

 ![AWS MCP](./images/aws-mcp-demo.png)